Set Yourself Apart with the Skills to Prevent, Detect, and Investigate Fraud

 Explore the principles and politics of economic criminal justice and gain insights into the latest tools and techniques for preventing fraud—or finding those responsible once it has occurred.

 The program will also support your preparation for the Certified Anti-Money Laundering Specialist (CAMS) exam, the gold-standard anti-money laundering certification.
-Beyond just preparation, you’ll also receive a significant discount when you sit for the exam.

 No sector is safe from fraud, and professionals with the skills to detect, prevent, and investigate financial crimes are in high demand.
 Set yourself apart with a certificate in financial crime investigation and prepare for potential roles in internal auditing, fraud investigation, and risk management.Explore Careers